Logo Universität Bayreuth

 Bayreuth City Talks: Upcoming events

-Speaker: Prof. Dr. Manuel Steinbauer, Sports ecology, University of Bayreuth
+Speaker: Dr. habil.
+Tilman Musch, Ethnology, University of Bayreuth

 Past highlights of the event series (partly in German language)